Japanese craft: Metalwork

-Early Japanese iron-working techniques date back to the 3rd to 2nd century BCE.
-Japanese swordsmithing is of extremely high quality and greatly valued; swordsmithing in Japan originated before the 1st century BCE, and reached the height of its popularity as the chief possession of warlords and samurai.
+Early Japanese iron-working techniques date back to the 3rd to 2nd century BC.
+Japanese swordsmithing is of extremely high quality and greatly valued; swordsmithing in Japan originated before the 1st century BC, and reached the height of its popularity as the chief possession of warlords and samurai.
 Swordsmithing is considered a separate artform from iron- and metalworking, and has moved beyond the craft it once started out as.

 Outside of swordsmithing, a number of items for daily use were historically made out of metal, resulting in the development of metalworking outside of the production of weaponry.